aditi018/DiscordBot/README.md

 # Instructions

-To use this code, follow the following instructions:
+To use this code , follow the following instructions:
 1. Install all dependencies:

    *npm i*